Why Sports Analytics is Essential for Victory Today

 How Sports Companies are Using AI?

-Today, the majority of reliable applications of modern AI are machine learning-based, integrating thousands of data points from a large population, with AI identifying trends and offering recommendations based on those trends.
+Today, the majority of reliable applications of modern AI are machine-learning-based, integrating thousands of data points from a large population, and AI identifies trends and offers recommendations based on them.

 Recommendation algorithms powered by behavioral data

-In sports, AI's responsibility is to increase merchandise and ticket sales by conducting research among a large number of fans.
+In sports, AI's role is to increase merchandise and ticket sales by conducting research among large numbers of fans.

 When fans use a team's app to check recent data or purchase tickets, they are disclosing data that can be examined and integrated.